lodybo/dotfiles/README.md

 - `zsh`: for my Zsh configuration.

 ### npm
 There is also a step that will install npm binaries globally (like `rimraf` which I use all the time).
-The list for this is in `install.conf.yaml`.
+The list for this is in `linux.conf.yaml` and `macos.conf.yaml`.

 ## Configurations
 This repo is set up with the ability to run multiple configurations.
 This is so that can have a "layered" setup.
 I can determine which config I want to run during install